sebastian-kuebeck/encab/docs/extensions.rst

 ``poll_interval``: float (optional)

 When the source file does not exist yet or the source file is a regular file and its contents has already been logged, the plugin waits until there is new data available.
-The poll interval (unit seconds) defines the intervall between the tomes when the plugin looks for new content.
+The poll interval (unit seconds) defines the interval between the tomes when the plugin looks for new content.